Areas of Interest

 Titles of Some Current Projects

-The response of heterotrophic soil respiration to climate warming; Understory herb niche requirements as a function of the biotic and abiotic environment; Linking microbial community structure and processes across space; Testing whether microbial communities are functionally equivalent or dissimilar; Consequences of non-random tree species loss on litter decay, nutrient dynamics, carbon cycling and soil decomposer communities; Spread and impacts of invasive plant species; Adaptive responses of soil microorganisms to altered resource availability
+The response of heterotrophic soil respiration and soil carbon to climate warming; Controls over decomposition and formation of soil carbon; Controls over the decomposition rate of wood and litter carbon pools; Management of urban natural area forests; Understory herb niche requirements as a function of the biotic and abiotic environment; Linking microbial community structure and processes across space; Testing whether microbial communities are functionally equivalent or dissimilar; Consequences of non-random plant species loss on litter decay, nutrient dynamics, carbon cycling and soil decomposer communities; Spread and impacts of invasive plant species; Adaptive responses of soil microorganisms to altered resource availability